wraithan/resume/docs/projects.rst

 * Services can be written in any language.
 * Core bot written in Node.js but reference implementations are also in Python and Clojure.
+* Patched various third party libraries to enable features in each of the bots.

 #######################
 geoloqi-workout-tracker